Bleecker Street (company): History

 Bleecker Street was formed in August 2014 by CEO Andrew Karpen, who was the former co-CEO of Focus Features.
 It was launched with backing from Manoj Bhargava.
 With the announcement of the company's formation, Bleecker had indicated an exclusive U.S. distribution output deal with Shivani Rawat's ShivHans Pictures, effective immediately.
 Initial plans have the distributor releasing three to five pictures in 2015 and expanding from there.
 Karpen hired four former Focus Feature employees as presidents in September 2014.
 At the September 2014 Toronto International Film Festival, Bleecker Street made its first film deal for Pawn Sacrifices North American rights.
-In the years following, Bleecker Street received Oscar Nominations for their films Trumbo (2015) and Captain Fantastic (2016).
+In the years following, Bleecker Street received Oscar Nominations for their films Trumbo and Captain Fantastic.

 Bleecker Street focused on primarily theatrical releases and quickly established itself as a player on the indie-film scene with their titles such as Steven Soderbergh's Logan Lucky and Eye in the Sky, the biggest arthouse release of 2016 starring Helen Mirren.
 Also starring Helen Mirren in the lead role, Bleecker Street distributed Golda in 2023, receiving another Oscar nomination.

 In March 2025, the company acquired distribution rights to both This is Spinal Tap and the film's then-in-production sequel, Spinal Tap II: The End Continues through a deal with producer and co-rightsholder Castle Rock Entertainment, setting a July "41st Anniversary" theatrical re-release for the original Spinal Tap and setting a September theatrical release for the sequel.

+In October 2025, Bleecker Street launched Crosswalk, a bespoke event cinema and partnership distribution division focused on event-driven theatrical releases.
+Crosswalk specializes in programming such as concert films and filmed stage productions, expanding the company’s distribution strategy beyond traditional releases.
+Early titles under the Crosswalk banner include Stray Kids: The dominATE Experience, a K-pop concert film that debuted at number one at the global box office, as well as the upcoming theatrical release of a filmed version of Hadestown.